qiciengine/qiciengine/README.md

 ## Stay In Touch

-If you have questions with using QICI Engine please visit our [Ask forum](http://ask.qiciengine.com/), We will answer to your questions ASAP.
+If you have questions with using QICI Engine please visit our [Ask forum](http://ask.qiciengine.com/), We will answer your questions ASAP.

 If you use [Slack](http://slack.com/) and would like to join the [QICI Engine channel](http://qiciengine.slack.com) then please [drop we an email](mailto:linyw@qcplay.com?subject=Slack Invite&body=Please invite me to the QICI Engine slack channel.%0A%0AMy%20email%20address%20is%3A%20___%0AMy%20first%20name%20is%3A%20___%0AMy%20last%20name%20is%3A%20___).
 All we need is your email address, first name and last name and then we can send you an invite to the channel.